samushka13/web-app-project/README.md

 7. Set your database to use the required schema with:
     `psql database_name < schema.sql`

-8. Run the app with:
+8. Run the project with:

     `flask run`